 Let us now turn to the second issue flagged above.
 How far do methodological naturalists in fact need to allow that modality—and mathematics and first-order morality—do have a different status from the synthetic a posteriori character they attribute to philosophy in general?

 The issues here are by no means clear-cut.
 In sections 1.7 and 1.8 above we saw how the arguments for ontological naturalism placed general constraints on the epistemological options in these area.
+By and large, these constraints tend to favour naturalism about philosophical method.
 There is no question of exploring these epistemological issues fully here, but some brief comments will be in order.

 For mathematics and modality, the epistemological possibilities were restricted to irrealism and ontologically non-naturalist realism.
 In the moral case, there were again irrealist options, and also ontologically naturalist realisms that identified moral facts with causally significant spatiotemporal facts.